 The best time to visit Wellington is a personal choice as it is a place you can come to all year round.
 For less busy times, less crowded sightseeing tours, September to November and March to May are the best.
 The weather is not as warm as the summer but still nice.
 The summer months of December to February are the busiest month of the year as the weather is very pleasant and warm, It is also a bit more expensive during these months

 The prices in Wellington are not very expensive when compared to major European Cities.
 The cost of accommodation starts from US$50/ 80NZD and can rise to as much as you want to pay.
 An evening meal in a fancy restaurant will cost on average US$29/40NZD.
 A sandwich during the day is US$5.50/ 8NZD.
 Get a Metlink day pass and you can travel on buses, trolleys, cable cars ferries and trains unlimited for US$15/21NZD.

 Should you be planning to visit Wellington during the months of December to February, you need to book all accommodation and guided tours well in advance as this is the busiest time.
 It is helpful to have a hat to protect from the glaring sun on sightseeing tours and apply lots of suncreams.
-Wellington is a safe city, but there are petty thieves just waiting to pick your pocket so be alert in crowded areas.
+Wellington is a safe city, but just be ware of your surroundings in crowded areas.